alphagov/govuk-design-system/src/styles/links/index.md

 For example, links in a header or side navigation might not need underlines.
 Users will understand that they’re links because of where they are on the page.

 {{ example({ group: "styles", item: "links", example: "no-underline", html: true, open: true }) }}

-## Links to change a language

-You can use links to allow a user to access the current content in a different language.

-When offering links to content in other languages, make sure:

-- the link's text includes the name of the alternative language in both English and the source language
-- the link's purpose is always clear, even when taken out of context
-- the link element includes an [`hreflang` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAnchorElement/hreflang) that identifies the language of the linked page.

-For example, your link text could be 'use [Service name] in [language]'.